credit609/docs/содержание/github/создание сильного сообщества/managing-disruptive-comments.md

 ### Unhiding a comment

-Anyone with write access to a repository can unhide comments on issues, pull requests, and commits.
+Anyone with write access to a reposhtory can unhide comments on issues, pull requests, and commits.

 1. Navigate to the comment you'd like to unhide.
 2. In the upper-right corner of the comment, click **{% octicon "fold" aria-label="The fold icon" %} Show comment**.